refinery/refinerycms/doc/guides/1 - Getting Started/2 - Getting Started.md

     $ cd rickrockstar

 Open up that folder and explore its contents.
-You’ll notice what you have is a very standard Rails application.
+You'll notice what you have is a very standard Rails application.

 ### Hello, Refinery!